Decoding Student Loan Deferment

 • You are serving as a Peace Corps volunteer.

 If you’re approved, your payments will be paused, giving you some breathing room.
-However, like unemployment deferment, interest may still accrue, and in some cases, it may be added to your loan balance once the deferment ends (called capitalization).
+However, interest may still accrue on most loan types, and unpaid interest may be added to your loan balance when the deferment ends.

 Military Service Loan Deferment

 If you’re a member of the military, you may qualify for Military Service Loan Deferment.
-This option applies to active duty service members and can even extend to National Guard members and military reserves who are called to active duty during a war, national emergency, or military operation.
-Unlike other types of deferment, military service deferment has no time limit, meaning you can defer your loans as long as you’re on active duty.
+This option applies to active duty service members and can extend to National Guard members and military reserves called to active duty during a war, national emergency, or military operation.
+Unlike some other deferments, this one does not have a set time limit.

 Volunteer Service or Full-Time Law Enforcement Service (Perkins Loans Only)